MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/index.md

 #### Planners
 To actually use this plugin (and to wire them up with other steps), the copilot would need to first generate a plan.
 This is where planners come in.
 Planners are special prompts that allow an agent generate a plan to complete a task.
 The simplest planners are just a single prompt that helps the agent use function calling to complete a task.

-Often, you'll create your planners as specialized plugin that is highly tuned to a specific task.
+Often, you'll create your planners as specialized plugins that are highly tuned to a specific task.
 For example, you may create an `AuthorEmailPlanner` that asks the agent to "brainstorm the steps necessary to write an email before calling the necessary functions."
 As part of the planning prompt, you could even recommend specific steps that the agent can take.

 In this planner, we'll pass in the email topic and who the email is for so the planner can generate a plan to write an email.